dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Judge nothing, you will be happy.
-Forgive everything, you will be happier.
-Love everything, you will be happiest.**
+**Happiness is when what you think, what you say, and what you do are in harmony.**

-Sri Chinmoy
+Mahatma Gandhi